snndmnsz/dark-side-theme/README.md

 ## Light Mode?
-This theme uses dark mode currently for minimal contrast and light mode(clone troopers mode) currently under consturation.
-Stand by for future updates.
+This theme currently uses dark mode for max contrast but I have other plans in light mode maybe I can make one theme in Clone trooper look.
+Wait for future updates.

 ## Contributing
 See something strange?
-Please report [here](Https://Github.Com/Snndmnsz).
+Please report [here](https://github.com/snndmnsz/dark-side-theme).
 A screenshot would be great for clarification purposes.

 ## License
-This theme is released under the [MIT License](https://github.com/snndmnsz/dark-side-theme/master/license.md).
+This theme is released under the [MIT License](https://github.com/snndmnsz/dark-side-theme/blob/main/LICENSE).

 <div align="center">